sharetribe/flex-sdk-js/docs/calling-the-api.md

 For example:

-`GET /api/marketplace/show` maps to SDK method `sdk.marketplace.show`
+`GET /api/marketplace/show` maps to `sdk.marketplace.show(...)`

-`GET /api/listings/query` maps to SDK method `sdk.listings.query`
+`GET /api/listings/query` maps to `sdk.listings.query(...)`

-`POST /api/own_listings/create` maps to SDK method `sdk.listings.create`
+`POST /api/own_listings/create` maps to `sdk.ownListings.create(...)`

 ## Parameters

-When calling the SDK methods, you can pass a set of parameters to the method.
-Please note that the query and command endpoints take a different number of parameters.
+You can pass a set of parameters to the SDK method you call.
+The *query* endpoints take one parameter, where as the *command* endpoints take three parameters.

-In addition, **please note** that the SDK does not validate the parameters.
+**Please note:** The SDK does not validate the parameters.
 The parameter validation is only done in the client side.
 In case of invalid parameters, the request fill fail.

 ### Query method parameters

-The query (GET) methods take only one parameter:
+The *query* (GET) methods take only one parameter:

 * `queryParams`: Object of query parameters